7codeRO/hackathon-challange-accepted/readme.md

 * Pusher

 ### Introduction
-The idea of the project is to be a school platform where the students and even the teachers meet together for a better comuncation
+The idea of the project is to be a school platform where the students and even the teachers meet together for a better communication

 This project is a showcase of a Laravel + Vue, including some nice features from both frameworks.